microsoft/Cognitive-Emotion-Windows/README.md

 1. Starting in the folder where you clone the repository (this folder)

+2. In a git command line tool, type `git submodule init` (or do this through a UI)

-2. Pull in the shared Windows code by calling `git submodule init`
+3. Pull in the shared Windows code by calling `git submodule update`

-3. Start Microsoft Visual Studio 2015 and select `File > Open >
+4. Start Microsoft Visual Studio 2015 and select `File > Open >
     Project/Solution`.

-4. Go to `Sample-WPF Folder`.
+5. Go to `Sample-WPF Folder`.

-5. Double-click the Visual Studio 2015 Solution (.sln) file EmotionAPI-WPF-Samples.
+6. Double-click the Visual Studio 2015 Solution (.sln) file EmotionAPI-WPF-Samples.

-6. Press Ctrl+Shift+B, or select `Build > Build Solution`.
+7. Press Ctrl+Shift+B, or select `Build > Build Solution`.

 Run the sample
 --------------